LHAJsolana/jupiter-pulse/README.md

-# Jupiter Pulse ⚡

-Jupiter Pulse is a real-time observability layer for Jupiter.
+⚡ Jupiter Pulse

-It visualizes live swap flow, whale activity, and route dominance helping builders and power users understand what’s happening on Jupiter right now.
+Jupiter Pulse is an experimental, read-only signal layer that surfaces the real-time heartbeat of the Solana ecosystem using Jupiter pricing infrastructure.

+It focuses on market context, not trading — helping builders, traders, and ecosystem participants quickly understand what’s moving right now without noise.

 Charts show price.
-Pulse shows flow.
-# ⚡ Jupiter Pulse

-Live Solana market pulse – experimental dashboard.

-## 🚀 Features
-- Real-time token price display (SOL, JUP, BONK, WIF)
-- Clean dark UI
-- Live / fallback price handling
-- Built with Next.js (App Router)

-## 🧪 Status
-Experimental – v0.1
-Price sources may fallback to N/A depending on network / API availability.

-## 🛠 Tech Stack
-- Next.js 16 (Turbopack)
-- React
-- TypeScript
-- Jupiter price APIs

-## 🧠 Roadmap
-- Stable price proxy (server-side)
-- Auto-refresh pulse
-- % change indicators
-- Mobile optimization

-## 👤 Author
-Built by **@lhajsol**
-Solana ecosystem
+Pulse shows signal.

+✨ What Jupiter Pulse Is

+A lightweight market observability dashboard

+Real-time price signals for key Solana assets

+Designed for speed, clarity, and reliability

+Built in public as an experimental tool

+🚫 What It Is Not

+No trading

+No wallet connection

+No custody

+No financial advice

+🚀 Features

+Real-time price display (SOL, JUP, BONK, WIF)

+Freshness detection with automatic fallback handling

+Signal-first UI (no charts, no clutter)

+Clean dark interface optimized for focus

+Public Jupiter pricing infrastructure consumption

+🧪 Status

+Experimental — v0.1

+This project is actively evolving.
+Data availability may vary depending on upstream API health.

+Expect:

+Occasional N/A values

+Visual and UX iteration

+Rapid improvements

+🛠 Tech Stack

+Next.js 16 (App Router, Turbopack)

+React

+TypeScript

+Jupiter public price APIs

+Solana-native data sources

+🧠 Roadmap

+Server-side stable price proxy

+Improved freshness & recovery logic

+Percentage change indicators

+Mobile-first refinements

+Additional Solana-native signals

+🧩 Powered By

+Jupiter — pricing & routing infrastructure

+Solana — execution & ecosystem

+👤 Author

+Built by @lhajsol
+Experimental Solana ecosystem tooling
+Built in public • Open infrastructure • Read-only

+⚠️ Disclaimer

+Jupiter Pulse is an experimental informational tool.
+It does not constitute financial advice, investment recommendations, or trading signals.